jbcodeforce/ML-studies/docs/genAI/index.md

 ### [ChatGPT](https://openai.com/blog/chatgpt)

-Chat Generative Pretrained Transformer is a proprietary instruction-following model, was released in November 2022.
+Chat Generative pre-trained Transformer is a proprietary instruction-following model, was released in November 2022.
 It is a system of models designed to create human like conversations and generating text by using statistics.
 It is a Causal Language Model (CLM) trained to predict the next token.

 The model was trained on trillions of words from the web, requiring massive numbers of GPUs to develop.
 The model was trained using Reinforcement Learning from Human Feedback (RLHF), using the same methods as [InstructGPT](https://en.wikipedia.org/wiki/GPT-3), but with different data collection setup.